 Types of Teeth

 Canines – These are the sharpest teeth in your mouth and are used to hold and tear food.
 Humans have four canine teeth located adjacent to incisors.

 Incisors – Located at the front of your mouth, incisors lack cusps and are called anterior teeth.
 These teeth are used to shear food.

 Premolars – These teeth are also known as bicuspids.
 Unlike incisors, premolars have cusps and are used for chewing food.

 Molars – On a daily basis, molars endure more pressure from grinding and chewing food than other types of teeth.
 Molars have four cusps and the flattest surface of all the teeth in the mouth.

 Healthy teeth should last up to a lifetime.
 Lake Forest Dental Arts offers quality oral healthcare along with top-notch restorative and cosmetic dental services.
 Dr. Fondriest offers professional teeth whitening, porcelain veneers, white restorations, and total smile makeovers.
 To schedule an appointment, contact our Chicago cosmetic dentist office at (847) 234-0517.
-We serve patients from North Shore, Highland Park, Grayslake, Winnetka, and the surrounding Chicago communities.
+We serve patients from the surrounding Chicago communities.